matrix-io/matrix-documentation/docs/Alexa/MatrixCreator.md

 ### Step 2: Override ALSA configuration

 MATRIX Creator has 8 physical microphone channels and an additional virtual beam formed channel that combines the physical ones.
-You can configure one mic on your RaspberryPi home: `/home/pi` editing `.asoundrc` file and put next content: (If your prefer, make a backup)
+Utilize the beam formed channel by placing the following in `/home/pi/.asoundrc`.

 ``` javascript
 pcm.!default